Fraud Blocker

 Should I be vaccinated to travel to Morocco?

-There are no compulsory vaccines in Morocco but you must respect essential hygiene measures to avoid getting sick.
-A bit like in the event of an epidemic, you must wash your hands regularly, and do not bring your fingers to your mouth.
-As a precaution, the hepatitis A vaccine and the typhoid vaccine are recommended.
-If you plan to travel often, it may be time to do them.
+There are no compulsory vaccines for Morocco for most travelers, but you should follow basic hygiene measures to avoid getting sick: wash your hands regularly, avoid touching your mouth, and keep a small stash of sanitizer for “souk situations.”
+As a precaution, the hepatitis A vaccine and the typhoid vaccine are often recommended—especially if you travel frequently or plan to eat very adventurously.

 Illness and health advice in Morocco